regsmith/regsmith.github.io/pages/constitution.md

 ---

 ## Free Agency and Waivers <a name="fawaivers"></a>
 Sleeper's default FAAB (free agent acquisition bidding) rules are in effect for free agency.
 Each manager will be given $100 for the year.
-FAAB dollars can be traded
+FAAB dollars can be traded.
+Free agents will be locked at the conclusion of the fantasy season and will not be able to add them to rosters except through trades